• Skip to primary navigation

 To freeze, just place fully cooled pancakes in a freezer bag and place in the freezer.
 I use these reusable bags and highly recommend them.
 They’ll keep for up to 3 months in the freezer.
 To reheat from frozen, place a few pancakes on a microwave safe dish and microwave for 30 – 60 seconds depending on the strength of your microwave.
 I normally microwave for about 20 seconds and check and rotate before microwaving again if there are any sections that are still cold.

-Hand pouring syrup onto a stack of spinach pancakes
+Hand pouring syrup from a small pitcher onto a stack of thin, green pancakes.

 You can also choose to go a more savory route and top the pancakes with an egg, bacon, avocado, hollandaise and/or any other savory topping that sounds good to you.
 The sky is the limit here.

-As far as sides go, they aren’t necessary here but you can serve these with any other favorite breakfast or brunch recipe.
+As far as sides go, they aren’t necessary here but you can serve these with any other favorite breakfast or brunch recipes.
 The next section has some suggestions.

-I have several other healthy pancake recipes I recommend and some other sweet and savory breakfasts to try:
+I have several other pancake recipes I recommend, and some other sweet and savory breakfasts to try:

 • These yogurt blueberry pancakes are one of my all time favorites – always a hit!